 The Screech Owl keeps in contact with its mate using a trilling song, known as the "bounce song."

 You’ve taken the first step by visiting this page, but what do you do now?
-If you are interested in volunteering, you can complete the application and mail, email, or drop it off at the Discovery Center care of the Volunteer Coordinator.
+If you are interested in becoming a zoo volunteer, you can complete the application and either fax, mail, email, or drop it off at the Zoo's Discovery Center.

 Still have questions?
 No problem.
-Feel free to call us at (517) 342-2713 or email the Volunteer Coordinator, and we’ll be happy to give you answers!
+Feel free to call Carrie Green at (517) 244-8023 or email the Volunteer Coordinator, and we’ll be happy to give you answers!